Soapy Massage in Bangkok: The Complete Guide

 A typical soapy massage session in Bangkok follows a well-established sequence.
 Knowing what comes next helps you relax and enjoy the experience, especially if it is your first time.

-- Choosing your therapist.
 This is where soapy massage venues diverge into two main styles.
 "Fishbowl" venues seat available therapists behind a one-way glass window, and you choose from the lineup by number.
 Other venues use a photo menu or introduce therapists individually.
-Both approaches are normal -- more on this distinction below.
+Both approaches are normal — more on this distinction below.

-- The bath.
 Your session begins in a private room equipped with a large bathtub or jacuzzi.
 The tub is filled with warm water and bubbles.
 You and your therapist bathe together, and she will wash and scrub your body.
-This is the relaxation phase -- think of it as a warm-up.
+This is the relaxation phase — think of it as a warm-up.

-- The foam scrub.
 After the bath, the therapist creates a thick lather of soapy foam and applies it to both bodies.
 She then uses her body to scrub and slide against yours on an inflatable mattress placed beside the tub.
-This is the signature element of soapy massage -- the sensation of slick foam combined with body contact is unique to this style.
+This is the signature element of soapy massage — the sensation of slick foam combined with body contact is unique to this style.

 Total session time typically runs 60 to 90 minutes, though premium packages can extend to two hours.